MattHoneycutt/heroic-gulp/README.md

-# heroic-gulp-poc
+# heroic-gulp
-A starting point/proof of concept of a streamlined, reusable gulp v4 setup.
+A starting point for a streamlined, reusable gulp v4 setup.
 The goal is for this to be usable across web, Cordova, etc.

 #Getting Started
 Make sure you have a recent version of gulp-cli installed.
-Run 'npm i' to install everything.
+Install heroic gulp: 'npm i heroic-gulp --save-dev' Customize the gulp.config.js file that is added to your project.
 Run 'gulp buildAndServe watch' to spin up the sample web page, hosted by Browsersync with a watch on the app folder.

 # What?